guangyaodou/Time_Majority_Voting/README.md

 ## Time Majority Voting Algorithm for EEGEyeNet

+Note: the first four bullet points will guide you to download the dataset and reformat it as a CSV file with the format we planned our code on.
+If you face difficulties with these steps or want to skip them, contact the authors, and they will send you the CSV file directly to start from the fifth bullet point.

+- To get the data into the expected format for our code to properly, first, you should go to this link https://github.com/ardkastrati/EEGEyeNet, download this GitHub repository on your device, and add the file [process_eegeye.py], which you can find in our code folder, and an empty folder named **data**  to the folder you just downloaded from the GitHub.

+- Next, go to this link: https://osf.io/ktv7m/.
+There, you will find two folders, the first of which is named "Dropbox: EEGEyeNet."
+If this first folder has a (+) sign next to it, click on the (+) sign.
+Otherwise, go to the next step directly.

+- Now, you should see four folders popped up.
+Open the folder named **Prepared** (Click the + sign next to the folder named "prepared").
+When you do that, you will see many files showing up.
+Scroll down till you see four files that start with "LR_task_with", download the last one of them on your device, and then move it to the **data** folder you just created above.

+- Run the [process_eegeye.py].
+After the code finishes running, you should see a new CSV file created in the same directory named **EEGEyeNet-data.csv**.

-Run [TMV_EEGEyeNet.ipynb](TMV_EEGEyeNet.ipynb) to execute the TMV algorithm on the EEGEyeNet dataset.
-You can also decide to run which subjects by adjusting the variable "total_subjects".
+- Now, put the CSV file, which you just generated, in our coding directory, where the [README.md] and all other TMV files exist.
+Then, Run [TMV_EEGEyeNet.ipynb](TMV_EEGEyeNet.ipynb) to execute the TMV algorithm on the EEGEyeNet dataset.
+You can also decide to run which subjects by adjusting the variables "start_subject" and "end_subject."
 You can uncomment and comment out the corresponding names and classifiers in the second block to determine what classifiers you want to run.

-The [output/EEGEyeNet](output/EEGEyeNet/) contains example results for all subjects in json format.
+- Once the code finishes running, you should go to the (EEGEyeNet_analysis) folder and check the (output) folder inside.
+In the (output) folder, you will see a JSON file that includes all accuracies and standard deviations for all algorithms applied to all subjects.
+(You don't need to do anything with the file, take a look if you are curious)

+- Go back to the (EEGEyeNet_analysis) folder, and run [EEGEyeNet_analysis.py] to generate the two plots and the 3 CSV files that document the results in our paper.
+All plots and files will be generated in the same directory.
+So, once generated, you should access them easily.

 Side Note: There are 369 subjects in total.
-Run time varies based on number of subjects you are going to run.
+Run time varies based on the number of subjects you are going to run.

 ## Time Majority Voting Algorithm for BCI Competition
 The first step is to download the dataset from this [google drive](https://drive.google.com/drive/u/0/folders/1H-JAAqDg-2NwOyvTm4l1OuRgp6X0zOpB); the folder is called BCI-Data.
 You should put this folder in the same directory as your TMV_BCI_Competition.py file.
 Then, you should create a new folder called "output" and in this folder create another empty folder named "BCI-Data".